Ropley Horticultural Society

 61. A Succulent

-62. Summer Challenge: Begonia 'Non-Stop White', from tuber supplied in February 2023 one per member.
+62. Summer Challenge: Pelargonium 'Horizon New Star' (light pink with darker pink centre), from plug plant supplied early Spring 2024, one per member.
 Max pot size 23cm internal dia.
 See Growing Guide

 63. A flowering Fuchsia plant, max pot size 23cm internal dia.